-Once you know how foods, especially carbohydrates, affect your blood sugar, you can evaluate foods such as fresh coconuts and make educated estimates with your educator or doctor about whether and when you can eat them.
-Read below to know a bit more in detail about this plant food called Coconut.
+Once you know how foods, especially carbohydrates, affect your blood sugar, you can evaluate them and make educated estimates with your health coach or doctor about whether and when you can eat them.
+Read below to find out a bit more in detail about this plant food called coconut.

-Coconut is a plant food rich in nutrients.
-When thinking of a healthy diet, the milk, oil, and cream of coconut all are beneficial.
+Coconut, also known as nariyal, is a plant food rich in nutrients.
+When thinking of a healthy diet, milk, oil, and cream of coconut are all beneficial.
 In fact, coconut oil, which is solid at room temperature, is excellent for cooking.

-On the other hand, sweetened coconut products, such as the flakes used in baking are not recommended for people with diabetes.
+However, sweetened coconut products, such as the flakes used in baking, are not recommended for people with diabetes.

 Coconuts are high in naturally occurring saturated fats such as lauric acid.